Advertiser Disclosure

 Final Thoughts

-You may experience some delays and run a small chance of dealing with mishandled baggage, but on the whole, Southwest is at the top of the low-cost carrier game.
-They’re even consistently outranking most regional and international legacy carriers.
+Southwest is one of the strongest low-cost carriers.
+You may experience some delays and have a small chance of dealing with mishandled baggage, but overall, Southwest is at the top of the low-cost carrier game.
+They consistently outrank most regional and international legacy carriers.

 Frequently Asked Questions